bicycle1885/Fmt.jl/README.md

 ```

 The default alignment depends on the type of a value.
-For example, numbers are left-aligned while strings are right-aligned.
+For example, numbers are left-aligned while strings are right-aligned unless `align` is specified.
 ```julia
 Fmt.format(f"{:4}", 1)   == "   1"
 Fmt.format(f"{:4}", "a") == "a   "